 Professor Sir Paul Curran

-Vice-Chancellor, Professor Sir Paul Curran joined City University London in 2010 having served as Vice-Chancellor at Bournemouth University and Deputy Vice-Chancellor at the University of Southampton.
-Following a period of significant progress, City will join the University of London federation in September 2016.
+President, Professor Sir Paul Curran joined City, University of London in 2010 having served as Vice-Chancellor at Bournemouth University and Deputy Vice-Chancellor at the University of Southampton.
+Following a period of significant progress, City joined the University of London federation in September 2016.

 A former NASA research scientist and advisor to the European Space Agency (ESA), Sir Paul's award-winning work in ecological Earth observation, involving the use of satellite sensors to monitor the environment, is published widely.
 With a focus on climate change, his most recent research involved the estimation of terrestrial chlorophyll content at regional scales.